blcxtranslations/blcx/_translated/chapter-0027.md

 completed: true
 ---

 The path of cultivation was vast.
-Other than powerful magic treasures and spirit tools, there were also a variety of wondrous techniques.
+Other than powerful magic treasures and spirit tools, there was also a variety of wondrous techniques.

 With the support of spiritual power, one could shake the heavens and the earth.
 Although techniques were not as powerful as spirit tools, they do not consume as much spiritual power, they also did not require any mediums, so they were deeply favoured by lower level cultivators.

-For example, the Ice Needles spell, Inner Sense, and Spirit Shield, were all commonly used techniques.
+For example, the Ice Needles spell, Inner Sense, and Spirit Shield were all commonly used techniques.

 Cultivation levels were split into the Spirit Gathering, Foundation Building, Core Formation, Nascent Soul, LiHe, DongXuan, Spirit Severing, and Tribulation Ascension stages.
 Spirit beasts had the same corresponding stages.
-But techniques were different, they only have 3 stages, the low rank techniques, mid rank techniques, and high rank techniques.
+But techniques were different, they only have 3 stages, the low-rank techniques, mid-rank techniques, and high-rank techniques.

 There was only one reason, Core Formation cultivators can have magic treasures, with matchless power.
 They relied on them for both offense and defense without any techniques.
-In the eyes of these high level cultivators, techniques were too weak, and were just useless things, so of course they would not use them.
+In the eyes of these high-level cultivators, techniques were too weak, and were just useless things, so, of course, they would not use them.

-Only Spirit Gathering and Foundation Building cultivators would know techniques, Spirit Gathering cultivators could only practice rank low or mid rank, high rank techniques were for Foundation Building cultivators.
+Only Spirit Gathering and Foundation Building cultivators would know techniques, Spirit Gathering cultivators could only practice rank low or mid rank, high-rank techniques were for Foundation Building cultivators.

 In fact, Spirit Gathering cultivators would use them the most, because Foundation Building cultivators generally had spirit tools, which were more powerful than techniques.
-Of course, everything is not absolute, and there are a few high rank techniques that are not inferior to spirit tools.
+Of course, everything is not absolute, and there are a few high-rank techniques that are not inferior to spirit tools.
 Moreover, even though spirit tools were simplified versions of magic treasures, they were still very valuable.
 Some of the declining sects, or the poorer rogue cultivators, even if they reached Foundation Building, they would still be unable to acquire spirit tools.

 Thus, it can be seen that Lin Xuan, having three spirit tools, one of which was a top grade tool, was very rich indeed.